 I place the statist model at the 0 point of the spectrum because it is the traditional, the most common and the most readily acceptable model.
 I place the cosmopolitan model at the 1 point of the spectrum because it is the least common and the least readily acceptable model.
 While I place the internationalist model at the 0.5 point of the spectrum because: on the one hand, it is less common and less readily acceptable than the statist model; on the other hand, it is more common and more readily acceptable than the cosmopolitan model.
 Let us assume, arithmetically, it is possible to assign scores to the models.
-On the one hand, on the reality score, the statist model has 1, the internationalist model has 0.5 and the cosmopolitan model has 0.
-On the other hand, on the ideal score, the cosmopolitan model has 1, the internationalist model has 0.5 and the statist model has 0.
+On the one hand, on the reality score, the statist model has 1, the internationalist model has 0.5 and the cosmopolitan model has 1, the internationalist model has 0.5 and the statist model has 1, the internationalist model has the statist model has 0.
 Therefore, on a combinatorial score of both reality and ideal, the statist model has the sum of 1, the internationalist model has the sum of 1 and the cosmopolitan model has the sum of 1.